hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-03custom-blocks.md

 ## Create shortcode

-Then, we are going to create shortcodes for custome blocks.
+Then, we are going to create shortcodes for costume blocks.

 Create a shortcode named "block" (or any name you want) with the following code: